Photo by Ian Vardy

 I made my directorial debut in the Fall of 2016 with a short animation I wrote called Mystery of the Secret Room, produced by the National Film Board of Canada.

 Mystery of the Secret Room was nominated for two Golden Sheaf Awards: Best Emerging Filmmaker and Best Animation.
 It was also nominated for a Golden Egg Award at the Reykjavik International Film Festival.
 In July 2017, it took part in a special Canada 150 presentation at the National Arts Centre as a part of CANADA SCENE – a celebration of artists across Canada.
+It was also a part of the Art Gallery of Hamilton exhibition This is Moving: Illustration on Screen, June – Sept 9, 2019.

 In 2016, I also released my short film, Crocuses, winner of Best Short at the Nickel Film Festival; and, winner of the RBC Michelle Jackson Emerging Artist Award – a financial and mentorship prize for emerging female filmmakers.
 Recently, Crocuses was chosen for the 2018 Women in Film and Television International Short Film Showcase where it will tour 40+ countries in 2018.
 Learn more about the film on our website found here